googlearchive/polymer-element-catalog/guides/using-elements.md

 #### Project setup

-If you haven't created a `bower.json` file for your application, run this command from the root of your project:
+If you haven't created a `bower.json` file for your application, download the `bower.json` from the catalog and edit it to add your own project name and version.

-    bower init

-This generates a basic `bower.json` file.
-Some of the questions, like "What kind of modules do you expose," can be ignored by pressing Enter.

-From the **cart**, select the `bower.json` download and paste the `dependencies` section into your generated `bower.json` file.
+If you already have a `bower.json` file, merge the `dependencies` section of the downloaded file into your existing `bower.json` file.

 The resulting file should look something like this:

 ```
 {